 By doing frequent sets of few reps you strengthen your nervous system instead of building big, fluffy muscles with little power in them.
 Five explosive reps will strengthen your nervous system while still retaining capability to work and focus after the break.

-As an added benefit taking a 5-minute break every 25 minutes, let’s your brain rest and recover, while fighting against the adverse effects of being sedentary in front of screens.
-You will keep your metabolism going strong and delivering blood and nutrients to your muscles as well as your brain.
+As an added benefit, taking a 5-minute break every 25 minutes allows your brain to rest and recover, while fighting against the adverse effects of being sedentary in front of screens.
+You will keep your metabolism going strong and delivering blood and nutrients to your muscles, as well as your brain.

 You can rotate between the exercises or you can choose one for a day.
 Ideally, do this routine every day at work, and you don’t have to worry so much about going to the gym to get strong.
 And remember: More is not better here.